Vikrant1073/Enhancing-Autonomous-Driving-Decisions-Using-Deep-Reinforcement-Learning/README.md

 # Enhancing Autonomous Driving Decisions Using Deep Reinforcement Learning

 This document provides a comprehensive explanation of the entire directory structure of the Project, including the purpose of each folder and file within the project.
-This should give you a clear understanding of how everything works together.
+This should provide a clear understanding of how everything works together.

 -------------------------------------------------------------------------